-‘People shouldn’t be afraid of the word white privilege’: Biden’s new labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview

 Q: How does it how does systemic racism affect the lives of minority workers?

 A: In so many different ways.
-Money is one , but look around many offices and just see who’s working in them, who has opportunities.
+Money is one, but look around many offices and just see who’s working in them, who has opportunities.
 I mean, right after George Floyd got killed I had a meeting with a group of people in my office called BEN, the Black Employee Network.
 And I just listened.
-And every single person that spoke to me, talked about the racism that they’ve experienced in their life, whether it’s in jobs, interviewing, whether it’s with the police, whether it’s with society, whatever it is, and I think that it’s important at this moment in time to listen, but be very intentional about whetherthe policies or the actions that we take.
+And every single person that spoke to me, talked about the racism that they’ve experienced in their life, whether it’s in jobs, interviewing, whether it’s with the police, whether it’s with society, whatever it is.
+And I think that it’s important at this moment in time to listen, but be very intentional aboutthe policies or the actions that we take.
 I think that that’s key.

 Q: You’re the child of immigrants, but Irish Americans are no longer considered ethnic minorities.
 Do you think you’ve been a beneficiary of what people would call white privilege?